The City Of Joy – Top 10 Places to visit in Kolkata

 The former British capital of India, the city, will baffle you with its diversity.
 Do not miss out on these things while in Kolkata-

-Built in the Indo-Saracenic revivalist style (a style that uses the best British and Mughal elements with Venetian, Egyptian, Deccani, and Islamic architectural elements) between 1906 and 1921, this architectural grandeur is absolutely breathtaking.
+Built in the Indo-Saracenic revivalist style (which uses the best British and Mughal elements with Venetian, Egyptian, Deccani, and Islamic architectural elements) between 1906 and 1921, this architectural grandeur is breathtaking.

-This opulent structure is built with white marble in the memory of Queen Victoria.
-An absolute must-visit to relish the essence of the Victorian era.
+This opulent structure is built with white marble in memory of Queen Victoria—an absolute must-visit to relish the essence of the Victorian era.

 Victoria Memorial